 "There are smaller and medium-sized German enterprises that, through CIIE, are able to boost their sales in the market," Hildebrandt said.

 "Almost all German companies see the growth market of the next decade in China, and that's why German companies are very much eager to see and participate in the development of China," he added.

 Apart from the six-day expo, Shanghai has set up 60 regular trading platforms for the exhibitors.
-Over the years, the platforms have imported 248 billion yuan ($36.6 billion) worth of goods, said Gu Jun, head of the Shanghai municipal commission of commerce.
+Over the years, the platforms have imported 248 billion yuan (about 36.6 billion U.S. dollars) worth of goods, said Gu Jun, head of the Shanghai municipal commission of commerce.

 To alleviate the impacts of the pandemic and global economic uncertainty on participating small and medium-sized enterprises, the fifth CIIE will not only actively promote the normalization of supporting policies such as tax incentives and customs clearance facilitation, but will also offer more free booths for enterprises from the least developed countries, said CIIE Bureau Deputy Director Sun.